qiancisun/Posetoon/README.md

 ---

-## Key findings

-**The automatic quality screen does not predict quality.** Most clips a human rejected had been called clean by the pipeline's own check.
-Sharpness, brightness and duplicate-frame rate describe *encoding*, while clips were rejected for *camera geometry* and *what the animal was doing*.
-A sharpness figure is blind to a dog filmed from above by construction.

-**Averaging two estimators is not a decision.** Where the classifier and the geometry disagree, the weighted sum of their scores can peak on a template neither proposed.
-On one clip geometry chose a short-legged breed at 0.373, the classifier a long-legged one at 0.596, and the combination selected a third at 0.489 — almost exactly their arithmetic mean.
-At low confidence the right response is to refuse, not to compromise.

-**The failures that cost most did not crash.** They completed and returned a plausible wrong answer: a unit-conversion error that trimmed the wrong segment without complaint; a criterion that correctly reasoned about when the geometric estimator would be unreliable, printed its conclusion, and was consumed by nothing.

----

-## Limitations

-The first two groups are properties of the input rather than of the implementation.
-The third is not, and is the more interesting of them.
-The thesis records all of them in full.

-**Data and projection.** Monocular 2D tracking cannot recover footage shot from above, or a dog turning toward the camera.
-AP-10K annotates only the neck and the root of the tail along the torso, so spinal flexion is inferred rather than measured and the tail has no keypoints at all.
-Limb *width* is never measured, only bone length.
-Coat colour comes from a single sampled base, which suits a solid-coloured dog and cannot express a tricolour hound or a merle collie.

-**Evaluation.** Grades are one person's judgement on one viewing, with no second rater and no blinding.
-E4 excluded 3 of 20 clips after inspecting the overlays — one where the segmenter classified a white Samoyed as *sheep*, two where the mask picked up a second animal or a patch of background.
-That exclusion rate is reported as part of the result rather than tidied away.

-### Animation problems, not tracking problems

-Several of the defects a viewer notices are not caused by imprecise tracking, and more tracking accuracy would not remove them.
-They are places where the character does not follow how animation is normally constructed.

-- **Head turning is not represented.** The head is a rigid part on a rigid neck, so a dog looking around reads as the whole body rotating.
-- **The tail does not respond to the body.** It lags the body axis, so when the body bounces the tail does not answer it, and when the body is still the tail is still too.
-Real tail motion carries follow-through and overlapping action;
-  neither is modelled.
-- **Occlusion produces visible instability.** Where one limb crosses another the tracked confidence drops and the drawn limb wavers.
-An animator would hold or ease through such a passage rather than follow the data frame by frame.
-- **Animation principles are largely absent** — anticipation, follow-through, easing and weight are not part of the retargeting, which maps tracked angles onto the rig directly.

 The fix for these is animation technique and anatomical constraint, not better
 tracking: an anatomically jointed neck and head, a tail driven by body acceleration, and easing applied where the tracked signal is least trustworthy.